CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries with subqueries in SELECT columns.
+## Create 3 queries with subqueries in SELECT columns. -- Behnam Lal Moghaddam

 ```sql
 -- Query 1: Retrieve user information along with the total number of enrollments